auremoser/nerdcator/README.md

 ## Description

 Although there are innumerable travel maps, books, and apps for places to see around the world, there are few such resources for scientist/nerd travelers.
-With *Nerdcator* we want to create an open data repository that collects such places in a crowdsourced manner, creating a global community of fellow scientist/nerds.
-We will demonstrate a basic app that allows travelers to find nearby sites of special interest to scientists/nerds such as geological/botanical features, offbeat museums, graves of our scientific heroes, locations of historic/scientific events, and even research labs offering tours.
+With *Nerdcator* we want to create an open data repository that collects such places in a crowdsourced manner, creating a global community of fellow scientists/nerds.
+We will demonstrate a basic app that allows travelers to find nearby sites of special interest to scientists/nerds such as geological/botanical features, offbeat museums, graves of our scientific heroes, locations of historic/scientific events/interest, and even research labs offering tours.

 We want attendees to design the next iteration of the app, to refine the social and technological features that will enable *Nerdcator* to succeed where other such efforts (e.g., nerdydaytrips.com) have failed to take off.
 Participants can also test the app after festival hours with sites such as the Greenwich meridian line, the Cutty Sark clipper ship, or astronomer Frank Dyson’s home.